andela/rails-api-practice/README.md

 #### Instructions

-If you are starting at this point in the tutorial, clone down the repo and follow the instructions in the **Let's Begin** section
+If you are starting at this point in the tutorial, clone down the repo, run rake db:seed in terminal, and follow the instructions in the **Let's Begin** section.

 Again, the order of this tutorial is: